 In terms of characterization techniques, Dr. Young’s research group is especially focused on characterizing materials using neutron, synchrotron and laboratory X-ray scattering in combination with thermomechanical testing.
-In addition to characterization of structural metallic materials, Dr. young’s group also examines battery materials (Pb-based, etc…) and superconducting materials (REBCO, etc…).
+In addition to characterization of structural metallic materials, Dr. Young’s group also examines battery materials (Pb-based, Zn-based, etc…) and superconducting materials (REBCO, etc…).

-Another branch of Dr. Young’s research group is focused on examining modern and ancient art historical objects by using a multitude of advanced techniques such as optical microscopy, SEM, TEM, neutron diffraction, synchrotron X-ray diffraction and imaging, DSC, FIB, nanoindentation, and 3D atom probe.
-Most of these cultural heritage objects are of historical significance so it is important to pay special attention to testing nondestructively and non-invasively.
+Another branch of Dr. Young’s research group involves examining modern and ancient art historical objects by using a multitude of advanced techniques such as optical microscopy, SEM, TEM, neutron diffraction, synchrotron X-ray diffraction and imaging, DSC, FIB, nanoindentation, and 3D atom probe.
+Most of these cultural heritage objects are of historical significance, so it is important to pay special attention to testing nondestructively and non-invasively.

-Some organizations which have worked or are currently working with my group:
+Some organizations which have worked or are currently working with Dr. Young's group include:

-Companies: ATI, The Boeing Company, Bell Helicopter, Halliburton, Nelson Forensics, Queen City Forging Company, RSRT, STI, Weld Mold Company,
+Companies: ATI, The Boeing Company, Bell Helicopter, Dynalloy, Fort Wayne Metals, Halliburton, Nelson Forensics, Queen City Forging Company, RSR Technologies, STI, Weld Mold Company,

 Museums: Dallas Museum of Art, Art Institute of Chicago,Agencies & Foundations: Air Force Research Laboratories, Alexander von Humboldt Foundation, Andrew W. Mellon Foundation, Argonne National Laboratories, Army Research Laboratories, CASMART, DAAD, Department of Energy, Forging Industry Association’s Forging Industry Educational & Research Foundation, NASA, National Institute of Health, National Science Foundation, Partners of the Americas,